JamesGJ5-Learning-To-Code/todo-list/README.md

 - Stores TODOs
 - Properties:
-- i) todoList (a list of references to todoItem objects in this project) -- LATER, consider using a heap for efficient list reordering when a etc.
+- i) todoList (a list of references to todoItem objects in this project) -- LATER, consider using a heap for efficient list reordering when adding etc.
 -- References to todoItem objects with higher priorities come earlier in the list
 - ii) title
 - iii) soonestDueDate (equal to soonest dueDate of objects in todoList)